erpalma/throttled/README.md

 ### Void

-The installation itself will create a runit service as lenovo_fix, enable it and start it.
+The installation itself will create a runit service as throttled, enable it and start it.
 Before installation, make sure dbus is running `sv up dbus`.

 ```
 sudo xbps-install -Sy gcc git python3-devel dbus-glib-devel libgirepository-devel cairo-devel python3-wheel pkg-config make